Vetrimec (Ivermectin) 1% Sterile Solution Injection for Cattle and Swine (50 mL) | On Sale | EntirelyPets Rx

 Somatic Roundworm Larvae:

-• Sows must be treated at least seven days before farrowing to prevent infection in piglets.
+• Note: Sows should be treated at least 7 days before farrowing to prevent transmission to piglets.

 Lungworms: